Is the business card dead?

 The emotion evoking elements – referenced above – on your business cards also make your brand recognizable.
 Done correctly, they can convert interested prospects into paying customers, when they’re ready to purchase.

-SILKCARDS Articles on Branding with Business Cards
+Articles on Strategic Branding with Business Cards:

 Awareness is a major factor in business growth.
 When people know about your business, they’re more likely to buy your products or services.